For small business owners and freelancers, virtual office services offer all the advantages of renting actual office space without having to pay rent.

-They also have an active, welcoming network that each user gets access to, including regular community and networking events.
+It also boasts an active, welcoming network that each user gets access to, including regular community and networking events.
 Startup owners and workers will find a lot here, as EOffice has connections with more than a dozen mentorship companies and angel investors who offer their guidance to EOffice members.

 With locations in 60 countries, EOffice is another great virtual office provider for international businesses, though it only has locations in 11 US Cities.

-Their virtual office packages focus on the basics: a professional business address and phone answering services, and they’re somewhat pricier than others on this list.
-The full package, including access to their co-working spaces, is close to $400/month.
+Its virtual office packages focus on the basics: a professional business address and phone answering services.
+It is somewhat pricier than others on this list for those services, though.
+The full package, including access to co-working spaces, is close to $400 per month.

-They also offer an eCard membership option just for co-working, which gets you access to their community portal and one day pass per month (among other perks) starting at $39.75/mo.
+EOffice does offer an eCard membership option just for co-working, though, which gets you access to the community portal and one day pass per month (among other perks) starting at $39.75 per month.